Lucca Ashtear: Reception

 The scene depicting Lucca going back in time to when her mother became handicapped from a machinery accident has been covered by journalists and in academic studies.
 McGee Maxwell of GamesRadar+ found that it contrasts with the rest of Chrono Trigger due to being time-sensitive and permanent.
 They also discuss the stress players experience from guiding Lucca through this.
 Chad Concelmo of Destructoid suggested that one of the reasons it makes such an impact is that players can fail to save Lucca's mother.
 It was one of his favorite video game moments and one that made them feel for Lucca, particularly due to her being upset regardless of the outcome.
 The scene was covered in detail in the essay Playable Tragedy: Ergodic Tragedy in Squaresoft's Chrono Trigger by Luis Torres Meza.
-Luis uses the scene as an example of an argument made by author Jesper Juul in his 2013 work The Art of Failure, where Juul argues that video games allow for players to be complicit in what happens in a story, thus providing a "new type of tragedy".
+Meza uses the scene as an example of an argument made by author Jesper Juul in his 2013 work The Art of Failure, where Juul argues that video games allow for players to be complicit in what happens in a story, thus providing a "new type of tragedy".
 Juul suggests that her view on robots – that robots do not behave evilly without human influence – may have been influenced by the incident.
-Madeleine Brookman criticized the removal of dialogue in the English localization about Lucca's depression by Robo, feeling it made it more difficult for players to understand Robo's affection for Lucca.